glomatico/gytmdl/README.md

     gytmdl "https://music.youtube.com/channel/UCwZEU0wAwIyZb4x5G_KJp2w"
     ```

-**Songs that are not part of album (standard videos) are not supported**.
-To make sure you get valid links, enable filtering by albums or songs when searching on YouTube Music.
+**Songs that are not part of album (standard YouTube videos) are not supported**.
+To make sure you get valid links, use YouTube Music to search and enable filtering by albums or songs.

 ### Interactive prompt controls
 * Enter - Confirm selection